Optimising Male Health After 40

 When Advanced Hormone Testing May Be Considered

 In some cases, this may include consideration of advanced adrenal and hormone assessments such as the DUTCH Complete hormone test, when clinically appropriate and interpreted by a qualified practitioner (14).
+David Handelsman of the ANZAC Research Institute has emphasised the importance of contextual interpretation when assessing testosterone levels in clinical practice (14).

 Evidence-Informed Strategies to Support Hormonal Health